omgtant/claustroboard/docs/Main.md

 The cards are shuffled and are laid face up in an $N \times N$ grid.
 They now represent game board tiles.

-The player pawns are placed randomly on the grid.
+The players are placed randomly on the grid.
 No players may share a tile.

 Player turn order is determined arbitrarily.